 Of course, with both coins and bars, at some point you may wish to sell them in order to ‘liquidate’ your investment.
 One of the other benefits of gold is that it doesn’t matter where you are in the world, or what gold product you own; there will be a market for it.
 Gold is one of the few commodities which is truly universally recognised and prized, and as such, you can sell it anywhere.
 Selling your product usually involves the dealer weighing and authenticating the item and offering you a price which is a percentage of the gold price within.
 Depending on the individual dealer, this percentage will differ (sometimes greatly), so it is important you request a price at multiple locations to ensure you are getting the best possible price.

 Whilst The Royal Mint is able to buy back gold through our ‘Sell Gold’ service, if you store your gold at The Vault ®, you can sell it back at any time from within your account.
-The choice is up to you.
+The choice is yours.

 Stay Up-to-Date with Everything Precious Metals…